Minimizing energy dissipation during programming of resistive switching memory devices using their dynamical attractor states: Discussion

 \section{Discussion}

 Although many experiments on memristive devices have focused on the precision of state programming, another fundamental aspect, namely its energy efficiency, has attracted far less experimental attention~\cite{fleck2016energy}.
-In this study, we have introduced a method to optimize energy cost for programming a non-volatile resistance switching memory device using its dynamical attractor state~\cite{Pershin_2019}.
+In this study, we have introduced a method to optimize the energy cost for programming a non-volatile resistive switching memory device using its dynamical attractor state~\cite{Pershin_2019}.
 This state is reached through the application of a specific sequence of alternating pulses from any initial state, thus in the presence of a fading memory effect, as described in \cite{ascoli2016}.
-It has been found that a particular pulses sequence that minimizes the energy cost depends on several model parameters.
+It has been found that the particular pulse sequence, that minimizes the programming energy cost, depends upon several model parameters.